Donkey Kong (character): In other media

 A Donkey Kong cartoon produced by Ruby-Spears aired as part of CBS's hour-long Saturday Supercade programming block in 1983.
 It follows Mario and Pauline as they attempt to capture Donkey Kong after he escapes from a circus.
-Donkey Kong also featured in Captain N: The Game Master, a DIC Entertainment series that ran on NBC for 34 episodes between 1989 and 1991.
+Donkey Kong appears in Captain N: The Game Master, a DIC Entertainment series that ran on NBC for 34 episodes between 1989 and 1991.
 He interacts with other Nintendo Entertainment System (NES) characters such as Castlevanias Simon Belmont.
 The animated Donkey Kong Country (1997–2000), a sitcom, follows Donkey Kong as he attempts to protect a magical artifact, the Crystal Coconut, from King K. Rool.

 Donkey Kong is a major character in The Super Mario Bros.
 Movie (2023), an animated film produced by Nintendo, Illumination, and Universal Pictures.
 Mario and Princess Peach seek the Kongs' help to stop Bowser from invading the Mushroom Kingdom.
 The Kongs agree to help after Mario defeats Donkey Kong in an arena fight.
 Mario and Donkey Kong begin as foes, but learn they both want the respect of their fathers, and Donkey Kong participates in the final battle against Bowser.
+Donkey Kong makes a cameo in The Super Mario Galaxy Movie (2026), during a montage depicting Yoshi's life in Brooklyn.

 Appearances in printed media include Blip, a short-lived American comic book published by Marvel Comics in 1983, a Donkey Kong Country comic published by the British comics publisher Fleetway Editions in 1995, and children's book adaptations of the Country games by Michael Teitelbaum.
 Donkey Kong appears on Nintendo merchandise, including clothing, toys such as plushes and Amiibo figures, and trading cards.
 The Lego Group introduced a Donkey Kong Lego figure in a series of Country Lego Super Mario sets in 2023.
-Donkey Kong also features as a mascot in a Country-themed area at Universal Studios' Super Nintendo World, which opened in 2024.
+Donkey Kong also appears as a mascot in a Country-themed area at Universal Studios' Super Nintendo World, which opened in 2024.